The Governor’s Daughter Kindle Edition

 Q: Aren’t you disillusioned with politics?

 A: I’m convinced we have the best system of government in the world.
 Does it have problems?
 Sure.
-And the voters changed directions all the time, but I believe in democracy.
+And the voters chang directions all the time, but I believe in democracy.

 Q: Why have Gayle assume a different identity?